-- X does not affect the way graphical windows on your screen look - X won't let you browse through files in a graphical manager - X is NOT a GUI (Graphical User Interface) - X doesen't sound like it does a lot, does it? - Well read on to find out why it's an essential part of Linux!
+- X is not a product by Microsoft with the letter X before it. - X does not affect the way graphical windows on your screen look - X won't let you browse through files in a graphical manager - X is NOT a GUI (Graphical User Interface) - X doesen't sound like it does a lot, does it?
+Well read on to find out why it's an essential part of Linux!